champierre/ml2scratch/README.zh-cn.md

 At this time, be aware that the data that has been learned will be overwritten.

-## For Developers - How to add ML2Scratch extension to your (customized) Scratch
+## For Developers - How to run ML2Scratch extension on your computer

-1. Prepare LLK/scratch-gui on your local machine.
+1. Setup LLK/scratch-gui on your computer.

     ```
     % git clone git@github.com:LLK/scratch-gui.git